Vortex-Holder/Babun-Reborn/README.md

-# Babun - The Reborn of a Good Terminal [PROJECT REBORN]
+# Babun - The Reborn of a Good Terminal [PROJECT DISABLED]
 Want to use a Linux-like console on your Windows computer?
 Try Babun Reborn!
 By [Alts Studio](https://gamejolt.com/@AltsStudio)
 ## Installation